 Rebuild Ocean Abundance

-Less than a quarter of Canada’s fish populations are healthy, leaving the success of our once-thriving fishing industry precariously balanced on the continued availability of just a few species.
+Only one third of stocks are considered healthy and 13 per cent are in critical condition, leaving the success of our once-thriving fishing industry precariously balanced on the continued availability of just a few species.

 Oceana Canada is working to rebuild abundance in Canada’s fisheries.
 In the 1950s, Canada had the seventh most productive wild fishery in the world.
 Today, we have dropped to 21st place.
 By consistently implementing internationally proven principles of fisheries management, we can recover our threatened fish populations.